Benign prostatic hyperplasia (BPH)

 - Are there any restrictions on sexual activity?

-Don't hesitate to ask other questions during your appointment.
+Feel free to ask other questions during your appointment.

 What to expect from your doctor

-- Is it difficult for you to begin urinating?
-Do you start and stop when urinating, or feel like you have to strain to urinate?
+- Is it hard for you to start peeing?
+Do you start and stop when you urinate, or feel like you have to strain to urinate?

-- Do you have a family history of enlarged prostate, prostate cancer or kidney stones?
+- Have any family members had an enlarged prostate, prostate cancer or kidney stones?